nzgather/Gather-Resources-Dev/building-the-web/content/Building With Wordpress.md

 * __Content Management System__ Updating a website manually is difficult.
 CMSes make this easier, that's what we will be learning to implement.
 We're going to be using Wordpress, the web's most popular CMS:
 	* [Wordpress](http://wordpress.org/)

-* __Graphic Editor__ You will probable need a graphical editor.
+* __Graphic Editor__ You will probably need a graphical editor.
 Adobe is still where it's at.
 	* Photoshop
 	* Illustrator